BSc Optometry / Overview

 The General Optical Council student registration fee is currently £30 (renewable each year) but is reimbursed to you by the university.

-At the beginning of your first year, we provide you with a lab coat and suggest you buy a trial frame (up to £300).
-By the end of your second year, you are encouraged to purchase your own ophthalmoscope and retinoscope, which can cost between £800 and £1000.
+At the beginning of your first year, we provide you with a lab coat.
+By the end of the second year, you are encouraged to purchase your own ophthalmoscope and retinoscope, which can cost between £800 and £1000.

 Policy on additional costs